 1 9 5 5 (UK)

-One of the earliest television game shows, People Are Funny exploited human frailty so much that when the ITA asked for it to be toned down the production company took it off the air instead.
+One of the earliest television game shows in Britain, People Are Funny exploited human frailty so much that when the ITA asked for it to be toned down the production company took it off the air instead.

 In one of the first programmes, a pleasant couple were persuaded to go on stage in front of the cameras, lured there by the promise of lavish gifts including pressure cookers, refrigerators, washing machines and kitchen equipment.